-4. The Master's degree programme is the regular Master's degree programme Public International Law or the track International Human Rights Law and has the total study load of 60 ECTS and consists of the course units stated in Article 3.16 of the Teaching and Examination Regulations for the English-taught master programmes.
+4. The Master's degree programme is the regular Master's degree programme Public International Law, the track Health and Technology Law or the track International Human Rights Law and has the total study load of 60 ECTS and consists of the course units stated in Article 3.16 of the Teaching and Examination Regulations for the English-taught master programmes.